 - 1x on all other purchases

-The United℠ Business Card is currently offering a bonus of 75,000 bonus miles!
+The United℠ Business Card is currently offering a bonus of up to 150,000 bonus miles!
+This is an incredible bonus for a card that offers some great benefits and has such a reasonable annual fee.

 United Business Card Feature Benefits